aldebaran/qibuild/doc/source/guide/cmake/test.rst

 You first need to call ``enable_testing()``

-Then you call :ref:`qi_create_test` with the first argument being the name of the test, and the rest being the sources of the executable.
+Then you call :cmake:function:`qi_create_test` with the first argument being the name of the test, and the rest being the sources of the executable.

 .. code-block:: cmake